 We have to choose our material very carefully when deciding to use PEEK or Ultem to produce our radome.
 These two materials are the best for the job.
 If we don’t choose them, we will fail or fall back because these materials are a lot stronger than the other ones that can be made for a radome.

-General for the use of radome, it needs materials to have properties such as high mechanical strength, low dielectric constant and dielectric loss, high wave penetrate rate, good weather resistance.
+General for the use of radome, it needs materials to have properties such as high mechanical strength, low dielectric constant and dielectric loss, high wave penetrate rate, and good weather resistance.
 So that’s why PEEK and Ultem are so commonly used.
-For more detailed information and datasheet of PEEK and Ultem, check our product page.
+For more detailed information and datasheet of PEEK sheet and Ultem sheet, check our product page.
 Meanwhile, if your application needs to withdraw very high temperature, then PI(polyimide) is recommended.

-why use PEEK and Ultem to product antenna
+why use PEEK and Ultem to produce antenna

 - Good mechanical strength